Modular Inputs

 | SUBDOMAIN | CHILD_OF → HOSTNAME (up to 1000) | Subdomains |

-Each record is stored in the whisper_dns_baseline KV Store collection for change detection.
-This collection is also the seed source for the Watchlist Enrichment input (see below).
+Each record is also written to the whisper_dns_baseline KV Store collection.
+That collection seeds the Watchlist Enrichment input (see below).

 Verification: